 Georgia’s Foreign Trade Up 3.7% in January-September 2024

-On October 15, the National Statistics Service of Georgia (Geostat) published express data indicating that the external merchandise trade (excluding non-declared trade) of Georgia increased by 3.7% in January-September 2024 compared to the corresponding period of the previous year, amounting USD 16,779.0 million.
+On October 21, the National Statistics Service of Georgia (Geostat) published preliminary data indicating that in January-September 2024, Georgia’s foreign trade increased by 3.7% year-on-year totaling USD 16.778 billion in value.

 Also Read: